 61 Greenpoint Ave, Ste.
 512

 Brooklyn, New York 11222

 Pittsburgh, PA 15209

-Elana Schlenker founded the studio in 2011.
-Widely recognized for her graphic design and publishing work, Elana has been honored with the Art Directors Club Young Gun award; named to the Center for Architecture’s Graphic Design Shortlist; and selected as a New Visual Artist, an annual distinction from Print Magazine recognizing 20 of the world’s top creative talents under the age of 30.
-In 2016, Elana served as a Designer in Residence at the Facebook Analog Research Lab in Menlo Park, California.
-Elana also speaks about her work at local and international creative conferences and design events, among them Adobe MAX, Google SPAN, One Day Out, and Typographics.
+Elana Schlenker has been honored with the Art Directors Club Young Gun award; named to the Center for Architecture’s Graphic Design Shortlist; and selected as a Print Magazine New Visual Artist, an annual distinction recognizing 20 of the world’s top creative talents under age 30.
+She served as a Designer in Residence at the Facebook Analog Research Lab in Menlo Park, California in 2016 and often speaks about her work at conferences and design events, among them Adobe MAX, Google SPAN, One Day Out, and Typographics.
 Since 2016, she has lectured at the Image Text Ithaca MFA program at Ithaca College.

 Nice video interview, recorded following Elana's talk at MagCulture's Modern Magazine 2014 conference.

 Elana's talk from Made by Few 2015 is available here. 💬